History of gravitational theory: Newton's law of universal gravitation

 where the symbol $\propto$ means "is proportional to".
-To make this into an equal-sided formula or equation, there needed to be a multiplying factor or constant that would give the correct force of gravity no matter the value of the masses or distance between them (the gravitational constant).
+To make this into an equal-sided formula or equation, there needed to be a multiplying factor or constant that would give the correct force of gravity no matter the value of the masses or distance between them – the gravitational constant.
 Newton would need an accurate measure of this constant to prove his inverse-square law.
-This was first performed by Henry Cavendish in 1797.
+Reasonably accurate measurements were not available in until the Cavendish experiment by Henry Cavendish in 1797.